 Our commitment: Build and share nutrition knowledge from the first 1000 days through to healthy ageing

-- Feeding Infants and Toddlers Study (FITS): This study will increase our understanding of current dietary practices and patterns among infants and toddlers.
-We plan to assess practices regarding breastfeeding, adequacy and appropriateness of complementary feeding, identification of determinant of association of optimal infant feeding and children dietary practices and understand nutritional gaps.
+Feeding Infants and Toddlers Study (FITS): In India, this study will increase our understanding of current dietary practices and patterns among infants and toddlers.
+We plan to assess practices regarding breastfeeding, adequacy and appropriateness of complementary feeding to identify determinants associated with optimal infant and young child feeding and understand nutritional gaps.

-- Kids Nutrition and Health Study (KNHS): This study is based on children in the age group of 4–12 years to evaluate macro- and micronutrient intakes, meal patterns, and feeding practices by demographic categories, frequency of food groups and specific reported foods along with average portion size consumed by age groups and understand nutritional gaps in children.
+Kids Nutrition and Health Study (KNHS): This study is based on children in the age group of 4–12 years.
+It will assess macro- and micronutrient intakes, meal patterns, and feeding practices by demographic categories, frequency of food groups and specific reported foods along with average portion size consumed by age groups and understand nutritional gaps in children.

 This study also focuses on food, nutrition, lifestyle and behaviour patterns.
-The results of the study would be used as a base for formulating policies and guidelines for nutrition and lifestyle needs of infants, toddlers and kids across all cultures and countries.
+The results of the study would be use to guide public health policies and develop guidelines for healthy lifestyle and nutrition for infants, toddlers and kids across all cultures and countries.
 We have partnered with the Indian Institute of Health Management Research (IIHMR), Jaipur, to conduct the FITS and KNHS studies in India.
-These studies will be conducted in a phased manner, with the first phase involving a landscape review to understand the existing nutrition scenario and dietary gaps observed among children less than 12 years old.
-The results of the study will be continuously analysed and could enable policymakers to formulate nutrition-related policies and regulations.
+This study will be conducted in a phased manner, where in first phase involves a landscape review to understand the existing nutrition scenario and dietary data gaps present among children less than 12 years old.
+The next phase will be to collect data, pertaining to dietary intake and fill in the identified gap.
+The results of study will be valuable a data point for addressing the dietary gap and would help support policies related to public health nutrition.

 The Nestlé Nutrition Institute (NNI),is a not-for-profit organisation with a large database of nutritional papers and information, to disseminate scientific information and education material among healthcare professionals, scientists, consumers and nutrition communities.
 Through this, we aim to create awareness on nutrition science and enhance capabilities among the scientific nutrition community.
-In 2016, NNI conducted approximately 2,500 scientific events reaching out to nearly 70,000 healthcare professionals and other stakeholders.
+In 2017, NNI conducted around 90 scientific events reaching out to 2,800 healthcare professionals.

 Nestlé Health Science (NHSc) pioneers the development and application of evolving science to create a new role for nutrition in disease prevention and management.